Lecturer - Communication Studies

 •Engage in curriculum review and revision of existing courses.

 •Teaching face-to-face at both Cheney and Spokane campuses.

 Eastern is a regional, comprehensive university located in Cheney, 20 minutes from downtown Spokane.
 In addition to Eastern's Cheney campus, we also offer our Riverpoint campus in Spokane, plus additional teaching/learning centers located in other cities throughout Washington State.
 Enrollment has reached over 12,000 students.
 The Cheney-Spokane area is the heart of the Inland Northwest, with excellent restaurants, theater, shopping, skiing, hiking, lakes, a choice of living in a medium-sized city or a small town, and high quality schools and housing.Eastern Washington University is committed to increasing the diversity of its faculty, staff, students, and academic program offerings and to strengthening sensitivity to diversity throughout the institution.
 Eastern Washington University is an affirmative action/equal opportunity employer, and applications from members of historically underrepresented groups are especially encouraged.

-- Master's Degree in Public Relations, Communication Studies or related field.
+- Master's in Communication Studies or Public Relations.

-Preference will be given to candidates who also offer one or more of the following:
+Preference will be given to candidates who also offer the following: